-The Lifestyle and Wellness Health Coach program will provide you with health coaching principles and skills to support the lifestyle and wellness goals of your clients and to promote general population health.
+The Lifestyle and Wellness Health Coach Certificate will provide you with health coaching principles and skills to support the lifestyle and wellness goals of your clients and to promote general population health.

-This four-day certificate program offered by the Health Coach Institute focuses on how to use health coaching to promote health and wellness around stress management, nutrition, and physical activity.
+This program focuses on how to use health coaching to promote health and wellness around stress management, nutrition, and physical activity.
 Learn how to foster relationships and communicate in a client-centred and motivational way to facilitate behaviour change.

-- Communicate with clients and their families/support network about the importance of adherence to healthy diet, physical activity, medications, and a variety of health outcomes (e.g., weight, blood glucose, blood pressure)
+- Communicate with clients and their families/support network about the importance of adherence to a healthy diet, physical activity, medications, and a variety of health outcomes (e.g., weight, blood glucose, blood pressure).

-- Support lifestyle and wellness goals of your client population and potentially reduce use of health care resources that result from preventable conditions
+- Support the lifestyle and wellness goals of your client population and potentially reduce the use of health care resources that result from preventable conditions.

 - Regulated health professionals